crest-cassia/oacis_docker/README.md

 ## License

-  - TBA
+  - Files in this repositories are a part of [OACIS](https://github.com/crest-cassia/oacis).
+  - OACIS are published under the term of the MIT License (MIT).
-  - Copyright (c) 2014 RIKEN, AICS
+  - Copyright (c) 2014,2015 RIKEN, AICS